michael-lang/candor-common/README.markdown

 Candor is a collection of shared libraries I find useful for web applications, console apps, or windows services that I work on.
 It may be useful in other scenarios as well.

-You will find much of this code mentioned on the blog at http://candordeveloper.com/
+You will find much of this code mentioned on the blog at http://candordeveloper.com/ .
+The article series is not yet published.
+These libraries are only partially completed and not ready for production use.

 Milestone releases are available at http://NuGet.org/profiles/mlang

 Environment setup
 ------------